Making Leeds the most digitally inclusive city for everyone.

 Find out about the work of 100% Digital Leeds so far and impact made, including key initiatives, reports, and case studies.

-co-facilitate a number of networks bringing together partners to work collaboratively to improve digital inclusion for a specific community.
+We co-facilitate a number of networks bringing together partners to work collaboratively to improve digital inclusion for a specific community.
 Each network discusses common challenges and best practice, and shares opportunities for partnership working.

 Discover the free support available to organisations looking to better support their digitally excluded service users